The Ultimate Guide To Visit Beijing Temple Of Heaven

 How do people send an invitation to god for worship?

 The temple of Heaven is built based on Taoism; a Jade Emperor who lives in Heaven sends his son to earth to rule the people, and his son is the emperor who lives in the Forbidden City.
 The emperor came to the Temple of Heaven yearly for the party ceremony, but how to let the god know?
-There are 3 high poles outside of the temple.
-When the ceremony starts, people put 3 giant lanterns on the top, which means they signal to the god there is a banquet for him.
+There are three high poles outside of the temple.
+When the ceremony starts, people put three giant lanterns on the top, which means they signal to the god there is a banquet for him.

 The secret numbers